Ready... Set ... Show!

 Entering Your Cat in a Show

 Order a copy of the CFA Show Rules and the Show Standard for your breed and study them carefully.
 The Show Rules contain important facts about entry eligibility, entry procedures and the responsibilities of exhibitors.
 The standard for each breed provides a guide to the ideal cat and also lists color definitions and disqualifying features.
 If possible, first attend a show as a spectator.
 This will give you an idea of what to expect and what goes on at a show.
 Show listings are presented several months in advance in various cat publications including the CatTalk Almanac.
 Also listed on the show schedule are show locations, entry fees and the name, address, telephone/fax numbers and often the email address of the entry clerk.
 Select the show you want to attend.
 If you are showing in the Household pet division, contact the entry clerk to determine if there will be a Household Pet category.
 (HHP's are permitted in most, but not all shows, and need not be registered to be shown.)
 Request a show flyer and entry form.
 The official CFA Entry Form must be completed for each cat entered in the show.
-The CFA Entry Form is available as a PDF form (see also How to Complete a CFA Entry Form) Some clubs will offer a lower "early bird" entry fee and others may not.
+The CFA Entry Form is availableas a PDF form as well as an online form. (see also How to Complete a CFA Entry Form) Some clubs will offer a lower "early bird" entry fee and others may not.
 All shows have a specified closing date for entries, and your entry should be sent in a least a week prior to this date.
 Some shows also have a limit on the number of entries than can be accepted.
 Once you have determined which show you will attend, send in your completed entry form and the entry fee.
 Make certain you do this before the specified closing date.
 You should receive a confirmation that your entry has been received.
 If you don't, call the entry clerk to verify that your cat is indeed entered in the show prior to travelling to the showhall.
 When the show time comes, take the official show flyer with you and allow ample travel time prior to check-in.